Gain insight into which channels drive the most visits, orders, and revenue.

 Click the Daily drop-down menu to change the time scale.
 Time scale options depend on the number of available data points.

 The top half of the card shows a bar graph representing all traffic sources in the time frame you've set.
 By default, the graph shows traffic sources ranked by total number of visits.
-On Commerce plans, you can view sources by Commerce KPIs:
+On Commerce, Professional, and Premium plans, you can view sources by Commerce KPIs:

 - Conv.
 Rate